Login to Complete an Application or to Access Judging Panel

 If you have a digital solution please reach out to CU Innovations or explore the digiSPARK program.

-2- What is REACH Colorado?
+2- What was REACH Colorado?

 NIH has been funding the establishment of Research Evaluation and Commercialization Hubs (REACH) across the country which is designed to accelerate the translation of scientific discoveries into commercial products that improve health of patients.
 CU Innovations, by using the SPARK Colorado program as the ‘preliminary data’ applied for the NIH REACH grant and was selected to be one of the five new REACH Hubs funded in 2019.
-Hence, part of the funding for the SPARK program is coming from NIH funds.
+Hence, part of the funding for the SPARK program for cohorts 3-7 came from NIH REACH funds and the program was called SPARK|REACH.
+Since the REACH funding ended as planned in 2024, cohort 8 will revert back to the SPARK Colorado branding.

 You can find more information about REACH Hubs here: https://seed.nih.gov/